Large-scale farms: Can we feed the world with permaculture?

 We said that the recent trend has lead to larger and larger fields.
 Why?

 That is because with larger crop areas we can leverage the so-called “economies of scale“:

-Translated to agriculture it means: The bigger your field is, the faster you amortise the investment of machines and the faster you cover your fixed costs.
-This happens because your costs are spread over a larger number of produce or sales units, rather than a small number.
+Translated to agriculture it means: The bigger your field is, the faster you amortize the investment of machines and the faster you cover your fixed costs.
+This happens because your costs are spread over a larger number of products or sales units, rather than a small number.